Shuffle algebras associated to surfaces: Appendix

 which agree on $\phi^*(U')$.
 This is precisely the same as the top and right maps in the diagram \eqref{eqn:nice square}, which establishes the fact that $\BP_{\BP_X(U')} \left( E \right) = Y$.

 \end{proof}

 We will apply Proposition \ref{prop:blow up} in order to prove Proposition \ref{prop:comm rel 1}.
 However, we note that the setup therein involves a short exact sequence:

-where $U'$ and $U$ are not vector bundles, but coherent sheaves of projective dimension 1.
-Therefore, let us write $U = V/W$ and $U' = V'/W'$ with $V,W,V',W'$ vector bundles on $X$, which are endowed with a commutative diagram of maps:
+where $U'$ and $U$ are not locally free, but coherent sheaves of projective dimension 1.
+Therefore, let us write $U = V/W$ and $U' = V'/W'$ with $V,W,V',W'$ locally free on $X$, which are endowed with a commutative diagram of maps:

-that induces the injection $U' \rightarrow U$.
+that induces the injection $U' \rightarrow U$ (the commutativity of the square above follows from the explicit construction of $V,W,V',W'$ in Proposition \ref{prop:length 1}).
 Let us indicate the modifications necessary to make Proposition \ref{prop:blow up} apply to this more general setup.
 First of all, according to the principle laid out in Subsection \ref{sub:derived bundles}, $\BP_X(U)$ is a dg scheme over $X$.
 Therefore, it represents the functor which associates to a dg scheme $T$ the set of triples: \\

 \begin{itemize}

 \item a morphism $\phi : T \rightarrow X$ \\

 \item a line bundle on $T$ which we will denote by $(\CO(1)_\bullet, d)$ (the $\bullet$ denotes the homological grading on coherent sheaves on $T$, which are graded $\CO_T$--modules) \\